Last Updated June 16, 2022

 If you’re looking for majestic mountain views–and if you want to live in Bend, who isn’t?–you’re in luck.
 There are still a number of lots to be found in Bend with some view of the Cascades or the smaller peaks east of Bend.

-Lots on the lower end of that range may have filtered mountain views, but for panoramic views of the Cascades, expect to spend upwards of $300k.
-At the high end, you may pay closer to $500k or even more in Bend’s city limits.
+Lots on the lower end of that range may have filtered mountain views, but for panoramic views of the Cascades, expect to spend $500k or more in Bend’s city limits.

 Building on Bare Ground in Bend and Eugene